 In addition to exercise, a range of home management solutions may help.
 These include:

-- Bracing.
-Bracing may prevent a spinal curve from getting worse, reduce pain, and improve mobility.
-The right bracing strategy depends on the type of scoliosis a person has, so talk to a doctor before trying a brace.
+- Bracing: Bracing may prevent a spinal curve from worsening, reduce pain, and improve mobility.
+The right bracing strategy depends on a person’s scoliosis type, so talk with a doctor before trying a brace.

 - Chiropractic treatment: Visiting a chiropractor who specializes in scoliosis can help relieve discomfort and pain.
-Although this will not cure scoliosis, it can greatly improve quality of life for a person with the condition.
+Although this will not cure scoliosis, it may greatly improve the quality of life for a person with the condition.

 Scoliosis ranges from mild to severe.
-In some cases, observation and home exercises are sufficient to correct a spinal curve.
+Sometimes, observation and home exercises are sufficient to correct a spinal curve.

-In more severe cases, a person may need additional treatment, including bracing, surgery, and physical therapy.
+In more severe cases, a person may need additional treatment, including bracing, surgery, or physical therapy.

-Because scoliosis can affect a person’s mobility and overall well-being, it is vital to see a scoliosis expert before deciding on a treatment course.
+Because scoliosis can affect a person’s mobility and overall well-being, it is vital to see a scoliosis expert before deciding on a course of treatment.